mveril/MobileDeviceSharp/.github/ISSUE_TEMPLATE/bug-report.md

  - Is jailbroken [e.g. false]

 ## Dependencies.
+ - .NET target version [e.g. .NET Framework 4.7.1/.NET 5]
- - ITunes version (for Windows only) [e.g. 12.12.7.1 (Microsoft store)
+ - iTunes version (for Windows only) [e.g. 12.12.7.1 (Microsoft store)
- - Libimobiledevice (if it's not the version provided on the runtimes folder):
+ - libimobiledevice version (if it's not the version provided on the runtimes folder):
- - libplist (if it's not the version provided on the runtimes folder):: [e.g. 2.2.0]
+ - libplist version (if it's not the version provided on the runtimes folder):: [e.g. 2.2.0]
- - usbmuxd (if it's not the version provided on the runtimes folder):: [e.g. 1.1.1]
+ - usbmuxd version (if it's not the version provided on the runtimes folder):: [e.g. 1.1.1]

 ## Additional context
 Add any other context about the problem here.